alza-bitz/snowpark-clj/.github/instructions/solution_design.instructions.md

 - If real column objects are required by the function under test, they can be created using Functions.col(..).

 # All layers: integration tests
-- Use test fixtures to create a session before running each test and to ensure any tables saved by tests are deleted after each test.
+- Use test fixtures to create a session before running each test and ensure any saved tables are deleted afterwards.
 - Use my trial Snowflake account by creating a session with a snowflake.edn file.
+- To run the these tests using the command line, the Snowflake password will need to be exported using `source ./export-secrets.sh`.

 # All layers: uat tests
 - Every feature from the requirements instructions should have a single test named `test-feature-n-<description>`.
 - These tests must use the external API, as in the core namespace and not the other internal namespaces directly.
-- Use test fixtures and my trial Snowflake account as per the instructions written above for integration tests.
+- Use test fixtures, my trial Snowflake account and export secrets script as per the instructions for integration tests.

+# All layers: performance tests, profiling and benchmarking
+- TODO